Benjamín Cole: Political beginnings

 Benjamin Cole had an interest in politics from a very early age, starting with an inclination towards the liberal tendencies of the leaders that favored independence for the island.
 He was one of the youngest members of the original Partido Popular Democratico when it was founded in 1938, and since then followed the leadership of Luis Munoz Marin.

-In his early career as a civil servant, Cole was a postmaster general for Mayaguez, for which he won the national award of Postmaster of the Year among all his cohorts in the United States.
-In 1960, Cole ran for office for the first time, to a position in the Puerto Rico House of Representatives.
-His use of clever slogans and phrases, early use of electronic media, as well as his strong political machinery and astute use of political tools, gave him a strong voice within the PDP and in the island's political environment, and he won handily.
-Cole was a very skilled and eloquent public speaker, as well as a talented, quick-thinking debater and interviewee.
+Early in his career, Cole worked as a civil servant and served as postmaster general of Mayagüez.
+He received a national Postmaster of the Year award.
+In 1960, he ran for elected office for the first time, seeking a seat in the Puerto Rico House of Representatives.
+His campaign used slogans, electronic media, and an organized political network, helping him gain visibility within the Popular Democratic Party and Puerto Rico’s political scene.
+He won the election and later became known for his public speaking, debating, and media appearances.

 Cole coined a phrase to depict the PDP's esprit de corps that is still used to this day: "¡Fuego Popular!" ("Popular Fire"), a play on words that capitalized on the PDP's traditional campaign color (red), and the fact that the strength of his political power was in fact the average citizen.
 Some political historians claim that Luis Negrón López's poor acceptance levels as PDP gubernatorial candidate in 1968 were a direct consequence of Cole's use of the phrase "¡Juégame el 315!" ("Play me 315") to depict him as a numbers game runner or "bolitero".